VACV141 The Art of Independent Cinema (formerly COMC141)

 - identify ways in which avant-garde films have crossed over to influence mainstream cinema.

-Reference, Resource, or Learning Materials to be used by Students:Students view films during class.
+Reference, Resource, or Learning Materials to be used by Student:Students view films during class.
 Instructors select required readings and support materials.
-See course format.
+See course syllabus.